docs / cli / commands

 --yesSkip the --purge confirmation (required for --purge in non-interactive use); does not bypass --dry-run

 It quiesces first (sets each repo's excluded marker, resets tracking_mode to manual, stops the daemons) so a mid-uninstall agent touch cannot re-enroll the repo, then reverses the surfaces, reusing every existing per-surface reverser.
 The package itself is never self-uninstalled; the correct command for the detected install method is printed, and ~/.cache/huggingface/token is never deleted.
 A configured remote bucket survives a local --purge and is named in residue.
-Unlike opentraces remove (one cwd repo), setup uninstall fans out across every registered repo.
+Unlike opentraces remove (one cwd repo), uninstall fans out across every registered repo.

 Project Commands